Seydou Traore (American football)

+Seydou Traore (born 12 August 2002) is an English professional American football tight end for the Miami Dolphins of the National Football League (NFL).
+Traore played college football for the Arkansas State Red Wolves and Mississippi State Bulldogs and was selected by the Dolphins in the fifth round of the 2026 NFL draft.

 Early life

-Traore was born in London, England, and grew up playing association football, mainly as a goalkeeper.
+Traore was born in France but raised in London, England, where he grew up playing association football, mainly as a goalkeeper.
+He is of Algerian and Ivorian origin.
 After attending the NFL Academy, he moved to Clearwater, Florida, in hopes of getting a Division I scholarship.
 Traore attended Clearwater Academy as a senior, recording 433 yards and three touchdowns with 26 receptions.
 A three-star recruit, he committed to play college football at Arkansas State University.

 College career

 Arkansas State

 After playing sparingly as a freshman in 2021, Traore tallied his first career touchdown against Grambling State, the following year.
 He finished the season with a total of 50 receptions for 655 yards and four touchdowns.
 After leading the Sun Belt Conference in receptions, Traore was named to the First-team All-Sun Belt.
 At the season's end, Traore entered the transfer portal, where he would transfer to the University of Colorado.
 However, he reentered the transfer portal after just one semester at Colorado.